-- Cut and harvest when young and make several small sowings every two weeks.
+- Cut and harvest when young and plant successively every two weeks.
 It will keep growing as long as temperatures are moderate.

 - Also known, as American Cress, Belle Isle Cress, Early yellow rocket, scurvy cress, creasy greens, and upland cress.
-With all these names a becomes a bit confusing, however, it is delicious stuffed into sandwiches, salads or if plants are maturing faster than you can keep up cut them backand saute in butter or oil and splash with a few drops of apple cider vinegar and serve.
+With all these names a becomes a bit confusing, however, it is delicious stuffed into sandwiches, salads or if plants are maturing faster than you can keep up, cut a bunch and saute in butter or oil and splash with a few drops of apple cider vinegar and serve.